geohai/geohai-website/README.md

 5. Comment and uncomment/delete any areas that are/aren’t relevant to you
 6. <https://greene-lab.gitbook.io/lab-website-template-docs/basics/team-members>

-## Add Your Projects to the Website
+## Add Your Projects or Blog Posts to the Website
-1. In the “\_projects” folder, add a file “\[year\]-\[title\].md”
+1. In the “\_projects”  folder, add a file “\[year\]-\[title\].md”.
+For blog posts, look for the formatting examples under “\_posts”
     1. E.g. “2023-graphs-intel-project.md”
 2. Find a picture for your project”.
-Add it to the “images” folder inside “\_projects” and make sure the “image” prop points to your image
+Add it to the “images” folder inside “\_projects” and make sure the “image” prop points to your image, and also have a "thumbnail" for the project over view page.
 3. Fill out the page.
 Use “2023-graphs-intel-project.md” a guide (you can copy the file and paste it in, and then modify)
 4. Comment and uncomment/delete any areas that are/aren’t relevant to you
-5. Note: If there is more than one author, in the “author” field list the authors in the order you want them to appear, separated by “,“ (no spaces)
+5. Note: If there is more than one author, in the “author” field list the authors in the order you want them to appear, separated by “,“ (no spaces).
+We want to include all lab members that have contributed to that project overall.
-6. For the thumbnail image of your project, please use an image with roughly a 1:1 aspect ratio and add it to the “images” folder inside “\_projects”.
-In your project md file, add a “thumbnail” property and then link to the image
+6. For the thumbnail image of your project, please use an image with roughly a 4:3 aspect ratio.